What happens when disaster finally strikes?

 Work with dry foods like dehydrated beans and canned meats which are guaranteed to be safe if not consumed on the same day.
-Also, remember poor food storage will attract pest and vermin into your house car.
+Also, remember poor food storage will attract pests and vermin into your house.

-Medical supplies are imperative so keep a “medicine cabinet” that features a first aid kit, toiletries and other hygiene essential like baby wipes.
+Medical supplies are imperative so keep a “medicine cabinet” that features a first aid kit, toiletries and other hygiene essentials like baby wipes.

 Eating in restaurants is not a feasible option when you have little to survive on.
 To keep yourself healthy choose to eat fresh fruits and vegetables which you can make into a salad in a heartbeat.
 Stock up on nuts, cereals, canned soups, cheese, eggs, long-life milk and peanut butter and jams.

 Food preparation must be done outside of the car.
 You can go to the local campsite to prepare your food outdoors and come back to your designated sleeping place afterward so that you keep the place clean.
 You wouldn’t want to be kicked out of a safe place because you are not able to keep the place clean.

 Living life to the fullest from your car

 Living in your car can be depressing.
 This is the harsh reality of losing everything and being homeless.
 The shame associated with such a loss can cause you to become a hermit or a recluse by choice.

 Combat negative feelings by getting out of your car as often as you can.
 Go for walks, enjoy the park and keep in touch with loved ones.
 This is an essential part of moving forward towards a healthy future.

 Find yourself a portable CD player with radio for entertainment and news so you can keep up-to-date with the world around you.